vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-hive.md

 You can search for `batchSuccess.<tag_name/edge_name>` in the command output to check the number of successes.
 For example, `batchSuccess.follow: 300`.

-### Step 5: (optional) Validation data
+### Step 5: (optional) Validate data

 Users can verify that data has been imported by executing a query in the Nebula Graph client (for example, Nebula Graph Studio).
-Such as:
+For example:

 ```ngql
 GO FROM "player100" OVER follow;